benj2468/parsley-lsp/DEV.md

 To being development you will need `node` installed.
 The preferred way to install is through homebrew.

 Then, install all the local packages for the server, under the `/server` directory.
+This is done by running `npm i` in the `/server` directory.

-You should also installed the dependencies in the `/client` directory.
+Similarly, run `npm i` in the `/client` directory to install the dependencies there.

 Then, you can start playing around!
 Most of the logic can be found in the `server/src/parsley`.
 Each sub-directory from there should be relatively clear as to what it contains, i.e. `typeChecker`, `codeCompletion`, `definition`.